Miha Blažič (footballer)

-Miha Blažič (born 8 May 1993) is a Slovenian professional footballer who plays for UAE Pro League club Kalba as a centre-back.
+Miha Blažič (born 8 May 1993) is a Slovenian professional footballer who plays as a centre-back for Slovenian PrvaLiga club Maribor.

 Club career

 Blažič signed his first professional contract with Koper at the age of 17.

 On 31 August 2017, Blažič signed a three-year deal with Ferencváros.
-With Ferencváros, he won four consecutive league titles, from 2018–19 to 2021–22.
-He also played in the 2020–21 UEFA Champions League group stage after his team eliminated Molde in the play-offs.
+With the club, he won four consecutive Nemzeti Bajnokság I titles, from 2018–19 to 2021–22.
+He also played in the 2020–21 UEFA Champions League group stage after Ferencváros eliminated Molde in the play-offs.

 On 4 June 2022, he joined Ligue 1 club Angers on a three-year contract.

 On 6 July 2023, Polish side Lech Poznań announced that Blažič joined the club on a two-year contract.

-On 23 September 2024, his transfer to Emirati side Kalba FC was announced.
+On 23 September 2024, his transfer to Emirati side Kalba was announced.

 International career

 Blažič played for all Slovenian youth international levels from under-16 to under-21, with four years as a captain.
 He debuted for the senior team on 2 June 2018 in a friendly match against Montenegro.

 In June 2024, he was selected in Slovenia's squad for UEFA Euro 2024 played in Germany.